What is Injury Benefit?

-Injury Benefit is one of the benefits available under the Occupational Injuries Benefit Scheme.
-It is a weekly payment made to you if you are unfit for work due to:
+Injury Benefit is one of the benefits you can get under the Occupational Injuries Benefit Scheme.
+It is a weekly payment.
+You can get it if you are unfit for work due to:

 - An accident at work

 - An accident while travelling directly to or from work (on an unbroken journey)